mgorny/articles/the-ultimate-guide-to-eapi-7.rst

 ----------------
 The ``dohtml`` function has been deprecated in EAPI 6 already, so it should come as no surprise that EAPI 7 finally bans it.
-The rationale remains the same: it was overcomplex, confusing and frequently required changes.
+The rationale remains the same: it was overcomplex, confusing and frequently asked for specification updates.

 The replacement is ``dodoc -r``, combined with ``docinto`` whenever necessary.
 However, I should point out that there is no technical